jvgalvin/Lucy_Classification_App/README.md

 I chose ResNet50, which is a CNN that was trained on over one million images from the ImageNet database.

 # Top Line Summary
 My classifier reaches a peak validation accuracy of 0.95 after 15 epochs.
 It reaches a test accuracy of 0.96.
+I used Flask to deploy the model and a basic html template to render the app in a browser window.

 # Writeup
 Medium post can be found here: https://johnvgalvin.medium.com/transfer-learning-with-resnet50-lucy-french-bulldog-classifier-146029c8f112